DankJugal/SRIP_FINAL_RESOURCES/readme.md

 ## System Architecture

 ### 📡 AtmoSync Architecture
+The HubVolt system centers around an ESP32 microcontroller connected to a transistor-driven buck converter that enables or disables the USB hub's power supply.
+The firmware listens for TCP commands to activate or deactivate the USB Hub power.
+A web dashboard enables seamless control and configuration.
+Safety features such as emergency shutdown and Wi-Fi fallback modes ensure reliability.

 ![AtmoSync Architecture](AtmoSync/AtmoSync.svg)

 ### 🔌 HubVolt Architecture
+AtmoSync uses an ESP32 microcontroller interfaced with an SHT31 temperature and humidity sensor via I2C.
+It continuously displays data on an 8x32 LED matrix using the MAX7219 module and communicates the data to a central server via TCP or POST.
+The firmware includes dynamic AP+STA Wi-Fi configuration and sensor readouts periodically for live environmental tracking.

 ![HubVolt Architecture](HubVolt/HubVolt.svg)

 Both **HubVolt** and **AtmoSync** are ESP32-based IoT systems.
 HubVolt focuses on **USB hub power control**, while AtmoSync is a **temperature and humidity logger** with display capabilities.
 Each system uses a web-based configuration interface and communicates with a server for registration and command handling.